 Ultimately weather is out of our control.
 When conditions aren’t favourable for a specific genre of photography (ie. 100% cloud cover during a night photography session), we will embrace them, change our thinking, and make the best of them.
 However, sometimes conditions can prohibit us from being outdoors (ie. thick wildfire smoke) and in these situations, we will supplement with processing instruction, image/portfolio critique, alternate nearby locations (if possible), or rest.
 Be prepared for a variety of weather conditions.
 Information regarding weather preparation specific to your workshop will be provided with workshop materials prior to the start of the workshop.

 This workshop includes in-field instruction, location guidance, a recorded video of the provided processing instruction, lodging, some meals included in the scope of accommodations (ie. if a hotel includes a free breakfast in their accommodation fee, that is included).
 Flights, rental cars, meals, snacks, and beverages are not included.
 Transportation to and from shooting locations and our hotel is included but transportation from the airport to our first hotel is not.
-Transportation is in my 7 seater SUV so if a workshop sells out, it means a full vehicle with participants and gear.
+Transportation is in my 7 seater SUV and if a workshop sells out, we will rent an additional vehicle that my videographer, Derek, will drive.
 If makes you more comfortable, you can choose to drive your own vehicle or carpool with other participants during the workshop.
 If this is the case, please reach out to me.

 Breaks for lunchtime will be provided.
 It is highly advised that you eat breakfast before the daily meet-up time and carry snacks with you.
 We prioritize photographing these amazing locations and maximizing our shooting opportunities, and in some cases, we could be a significant distance away from amenities.